wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 ```
 After the fix, the script was able to process all this data in around 5 hours, thanks to multi-threaded operations which sped up the whole thing a lot.

-#### Key take aways:
+#### Key takeaways:
-- some problems will appear ONLY when Python script is ran on a MASSIVE scale
+- some problems will appear ONLY when Python script is run on a MASSIVE scale
 - memory leak occurs when your application allocates more RAM than it frees in time
 - you can spot a memory leak by inspecting memory usage over time graph
-- memory leaks are pretty tough to debug - usually the only message you get is this "Out Of Memory" error
+- memory leaks are pretty tough to debug - usually, the only message you get is this "Out Of Memory" error
 - when encountered a memory leak - then your goal is to find this piece of code which "eats" memory :)
 - threading in Python might be tricky - if you encounter some problems it's often good to take a step back to get a better understanding of what's going on under the hood
-- threading.local() in Python allows to store some data per thread
+- threading.local() in Python allows storing some data per thread